syncfusion/blazor-docs/src/grid/datagrid/templates.md

 This prevents us from directly specifying templates such as **RowTemplate** and **DetailTemplate** as descendent of DataGrid component.
 Hence the templates such as **RowTemplate** and **DetailTemplate** should be wrapped around a component named **GridTemplates** as follows.

+> From `v17.4.39`,the `ModelType` property has been removed from the DataGrid Component.

 ```csharp

 @using Syncfusion.Blazor.Grids